lemon-squeezy/high-cuisine/README.md

 **Current Issues:**
 * I used a quick share option for users via sharethis.com It works fine for chrome and brave but not for Firefox.
 This is related to browser add-ons such as ghostery.
+* I had a display issue on mobile with landscape mode.
+I fixed it with corresponding media query.
+* Editing a recipe without any changes and clicking the "Update Recipe" Button leads to a strange error.
+The value changes to None.

 **Warnings:**
 The type attribute is unnecessary for JavaScript resources.
 From line 16, column 9; to line 16, column 173 (fixed)